Thisuru/Thisuru/README.md

 Here are some ideas to get you started:

 - 👦 I’m Thisuru Deesan
-- 👨‍🎓 I’m an undergraduate student at University of Moratuwa Faculty of Informatinon Technology
+- 👨‍🎓 Graduated from University of Moratuwa Faculty of Informatinon Technology
 - 📑 My favourit framework is **React**
 - 📗 I’m currently learning **Flutter**.
 - 👯 I’m looking to collaborate on ...
 Flutter/React.js